10 Things All Great Golfers DON'T Do

 1. Arrive at the course with minutes to spare

-This has been known to happen - Rory McIlroy knows all about running late for a tee time (2012 Ryder Cup Sunday).
+This has been known to happen - Rory McIlroy was perhaps the most high-profile example when he almost missed his tee time at the 2012 Ryder Cup.
 However, for club golfers, it's more the norm.
-So often the result is a loose first tee shot - which tends to set the tone for the round.
+So often the result is a loose first tee shot, which can set the tone for the round.

-For many of us, arriving at the club two hours before a tee time just isn't feasible.
+For many of us, arriving at the club two hours before a tee time just isn't realistic, due to family commitments and so on.
 That said, if you can allow yourself just 20 minutes to warm-up properly, you'll be all the better for it.

 2. Follow one mistake with another